Laurence Bergreen

-Laurence Bergreen (born February 4, 1950, in New York City) is an American popular historian biographer known for his narrative accounts of exploration, science, and cultural history.
-His works, which include biographies of Ferdinand Magellan, Marco Polo, and Louis Armstrong, as well as studies of NASA’s Mars missions, have been widely read and translated into multiple languages.
-While praised for their accessibility and storytelling, some of his work has been criticized for lacking scholarly rigor and historical accuracy.
+Laurence Bergreen (February 4, 1950–) is an American popular historian and biographer known for his narrative accounts of exploration, science, and cultural history.
+His works include biographies of Ferdinand Magellan, Marco Polo, and Louis Armstrong, as well as studies of NASA’s Mars missions.
+They have been widely read, and translated into multiple languages.

+Early life and education

+Laurence Bergreen was born on February 4, 1950, in New York City.
+He graduated from Harvard University in 1972.

 Career

+General

-After graduating from Harvard University in 1972, Bergreen worked in journalism, academia and broadcasting before publishing his first biography, James Agee: A Life.
+Bergreen worked in journalism, academia and broadcasting before publishing his first biography, James Agee: A Life.
+Bergreen has written for The New York Times, the Los Angeles Times, The Wall Street Journal, the Chicago Tribune, Newsweek, and Esquire.

 Bergreen has written books on historical subjects, such as Voyage to Mars: NASA's Search for Life Beyond Earth, a narrative of NASA's exploration of Mars, and Over the Edge of the World: Magellan's Terrifying Circumnavigation of the Globe, as well as Marco Polo: From Venice to Xanadu.

+Bergreen is a member of PEN American Center, The Explorers Club, the Authors Guild, and the Board of Trustees of the New York Society Library.

+Specific associations

-Bergreen has written for The New York Times, Los Angeles Times, The Wall Street Journal, Chicago Tribune, Newsweek and Esquire.
-He has taught at the New School for Social Research and served as Assistant to the President of the Museum of Television and Radio in New York.
-In 1995, he served as a judge for the National Book Awards and in 1991 as a judge for the PEN/Albrand Nonfiction Award.
+In 1995, he served as a judge for the National Book Awards, and in 1991 as a judge for the PEN/Albrand Nonfiction Award.
 A frequent lecturer at major universities and symposiums, and, on occasion, aboard cruise ships, he has served as a Featured Historian for the History Channel.

 In 2007, Bergreen was asked by NASA to name some geological features surrounding the Victoria crater on Mars, based on places Ferdinand Magellan visited.
 In 2008, Bergreen was a keynote speaker at NASA's 50th anniversary event in Washington, D.C.

-Bergreen is a member of PEN American Center, The Explorers Club, the Authors Guild, and the Board of Trustees of the New York Society Library.
-He currently lives in New York City.
+Bergreen has taught at the New School for Social Research, and served as Assistant to the President of the Museum of Television and Radio in New York.